coq/platform/README.md

 ## Usage of the Coq Platform

-Please refer to the ReadMe file for your OS.
+Please refer to the README file for your OS.

 - macOS: see [README_macOS](doc/README_macOS.md).
 - Windows: see [README_Windows](doc/README_Windows.md)